R.M.F-23.022.08 TBR / Tania Blanco

 By the late 20th century, the use of natural rubber or PVC hot-water bottles had markedly declined around most of the world.
 Homes better heated, and newer devices competed with them.

 However, the hot-water bottle still remains a popular alternative for nostalgic and economic reasons.
-The rising prices of electricity bills in many countries, as well as the progressive privatization of energy providers, is suddenly pushing many to use this precarious form as a source of warmth.
+The rising prices of electricity bills in many countries, as well as the progressive privatization of energy providers, is suddenly pushing many to use this precarious form as a source of heat.